• Skip to main content

 Overview

-• The acetabulum is an important component of the hip joint and forms the socket for the femoral head.
+The acetabulum forms the socket of the hip joint and articulates with the femoral head.

-• For clinical and surgical purposes, the acetabulum is divided into two structural columns.
+For clinical and surgical understanding, it is divided into two structural columns, which are essential for:

-• Several important vessels and nerves are closely related to the acetabulum and may be at risk during trauma or surgical approaches.
+Several important vessels and nerves lie in close proximity and are at risk during trauma and surgery

 Columns of the Acetabulum